 - If there is no escrow, then before recording the deed or document of title transfer.

 - Whenever CVSan finds any unpermitted sewer lateral work.

 - Whenever CVSan considers the private sewer lateral in question to be a “public nuisance.”

 When is a Sewer Inspection NOT Required by the Castro Valley Private Sewer Lateral Program?

 In addition to listing out when an inspection IS required, CVSan also lists the situations where a new sewer lateral inspection is NOT required.
-Sewer lateral situations that do not warrant an inspection include:
+Sewer lateral situations that do not warrant an investigation include:

 - If the property in question with a connection/capacity permit approved by CVSan staff showing that the building was constructed 30 years or less before the anticipated date of sale

 - When properties with a sewer repair permit (approved by CVSan) documenting that the private sewer lateral was replaced (in full) within 30 years of the anticipated date of sale